A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

-Due to the well-known slow convergence of the EM algorithm, the estimates turn out to be unstable at the beginning of the training sample.
-Afterwards, they stabilize and only major changes in the underlying observations have an impact on the parameter estimates.
+Due to the well-known issue of slow convergence of the EM algorithm, the estimates turn out to be unstable at the beginning of the training sample.
+Afterwards, they stabilize and only major changes in the underlying observations have an impact on the estimates.
+For example, we observe an instability in the filtered parameter estimates around the onset of the war in Ukraine, coinciding with a period of heightened market volatility.

-For sake of completeness, the parameter estimates at the end of the training sample for both the discrete and continuous-time versions of the OU-HMM presented in Section \ref{sec:Cointegration} are reported in Table \ref{tab:PointEstimates}.
-As we can see, the main feature that differentiates the two regimes is the value of $\gamma$: the two regimes display almost the same level of persistence $\alpha$, the same level of volatility $\eta$ but a different mean level $\gamma$.
-We point out that across the other training samples considered in the following section this difference is even more striking and most of the times we observe $\gamma_1 > 0$ and $\gamma_2 <0$.
+For the sake of reference, row ``baseline'' of Table \ref{tab:estimatesFiltering} reports the parameter estimates at the end of the training sample.
+The results indicate that both regimes are highly persistent, with the second regime being particularly so, as reflected by a transition probability $\pi_{22}$ close to one.
+The two regimes exhibit comparable mean-reversion speeds, as measured by the autoregressive coefficients $\alpha$, while differing markedly in their long-run mean and volatility parameters.
+In particular, regime 1 is characterized by higher values of the long-run mean level $\gamma$ and volatility $\eta$, whereas regime 2 exhibits markedly lower values for both parameters.

 Figure \ref{fig:FilteredValues} displays the one-step ahead forecast of $S$ along with the realized value across the test sample.

 As can be seen from this figure, the filtering algorithm produces fairly good forecasts of the realizations of the spread.